robstoll/atrium/README.md

 </code-own-compose-3b>

 Three things to notice here:
-1. we make use of a [feature assertion with class reference](#within-assertion-functions).
+1. we make use of a [feature extractor with class reference](#within-expectation-functions--feature-extractors).
 2. We use the overload which expects an `assertionCreator`-lambda.
-This way subsequent assertions are still made on `Person` and not on `children`.
+This way subsequent expectations are still made on `Person` and not on `children`.

 Its usage is then as follows: